cgradwohl/custom-bulma/README.md

 ## How to use
 Start a LiveServer for `index.html`
 `yarn dev` - watches for changes to `main.scss` and then updates `index.html`.
 `yarn build` - creates a minified and compressed css file, main.
+Make sure to set `APP_NAME` in package.json to name your distribution file!